Does the future of serviced office spaces look bright in 2018? Learn emerging trends and what’s in store for serviced offices this year.

 The continued expansion of the Tech sector, particularly of small enterprises and start-ups, will further push the demand for serviced office spaces.
-Experts predict that by 2020 the amount of people employed in the tech sector would have risen by 6%.
+Experts predict that by 2020 the number of people employed in the tech sector would have risen by 6%.
 Tech companies prefer serviced offices because what they get is what they mainly require in work spaces – flexibility, which in most cases conventional offices do not offer.

 2. Clients Warm Up to Flexibility

-Gone are the days when a client had no choice but to locked up in a long term commitment when renting an office space.
+Gone are the days when a client had no choice but to locked up in a long-term commitment when renting an office space.
 Now, clients have warmed up to the concept of flexibility that serviced offices offer, helping them secure a prestigious office location without committing to long-term lease arrangements and permanent staffing costs.